MicrosoftDocs/fabric-docs/docs/governance/use-microsoft-purview-hub.md

 * **Sensitivity page**: Insights about sensitivity labeling throughout your entire tenant.

 > [!NOTE]
-> * The full Purview hub report and the dataset it is built on are generated in your My Workspace the first time  you open the Purview hub.
+> * The full Purview hub report and its associated dataset are generated in your *My Workspace* the first time  you open the Purview hub.
 > * The first time you open the Purview hub, it may take a few moments for the report and dataset to be generated.
 > * You can create new reports based on the dataset, and you can also edit the report and/or dataset directly.
 However, periodically the report and dataset are automatically regenerated, and any changes you have made will be lost.